 Minutes of the Meeting of St Mabyn Parish Council held on Tuesday, 4th November 2014 in the Memorial Hall, St Mabyn at 7.40pm.

-4. Minutes: The Minutes of the Annual General Meeting held on the 6th May 2013, as circulated, were confirmed and signed by the Chairman.
+4. Minutes: The Minutes of the Meeting held on the 7th October 2014, as circulated, were approved and signed by the Chairman.

 5. Matters Arising: